NathallyDev/Automated_Spreadsheets/README.md

-# Leitura de Planilha - Concatenação de Planilha
+# Spreadsheet Reading - Spreadsheet Concatenation

-Este projeto consiste em um metodo de concatenação de uma planilha, para celulas individuais através do Excel, ideais para fazer etiquetas.
+This project consists of a method of concatenating a spreadsheet to individual cells using Excel, ideal for making labels.

-## Progresso
+## Progress

-- Início: 07/12/23
+- Start: 12/07/23
-- Status: Completo
+- Status: Complete

-## Requisitos
+## Requirements

 - Matlab R2018b